AkumaVenom/Desktop-Pal-App-Win64/README.md

 100% offline, NO internet needed to run it, it is completely local only.
 The A.I's Feature TTS Voices and Speech recognition en-us, everything running 100% offline on your PC with privacy!

 ===========================================================

+Changelog

+Update v0.0.23.2:

+- Glados Robot Voice is 5-10 times faster at loading text to play as audio (pretty much instant now after its done thinking.)

 Update v0.0.23.1: